andrefillypesilva/pokemon-project/README.md

 # pokemon-project
-It is a simple "gotcha pokemon" project built in ECMAScript 6
+It is a simple "I gotcha a pokemon" project built in ECMAScript 6